Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Compass Financial Group Investment Strategy

-Compass Financial Group and its advisors develop individualized investment strategies that help clients achieve their financial and investment goals.
+Compass Financial Group and its advisors develop individualized investment strategies designed to help clients achieve their financial and investment goals.
 Advisors conduct at least one meeting with each new client to determine relevant information, such as a client's tolerance for risk.
 They use this, along with other important financial information, to figure out how to best invest on their behalf.

 Big Sioux Wealth Management

 Next on our list of the top financial advisory firms in South Dakota is Big Sioux Wealth Management.
 Despite managing less money than other firms on our list, Big Sioux has a large client base, consisting mostly of non-high-net-worth individuals.
-The firm also works with high-net-worth individuals, charitable organizations, corporations and businesses.
+The firm also works with high-net-worth individuals, retirement plans, charitable organizations, corporations and businesses.

 Big Sioux Wealth Management Background

-Founded in 1998, Big Sioux Wealth Management is one of the oldest firms on our South Dakota list.
+Founded in 1988, Big Sioux Wealth Management is one of the oldest firms on our South Dakota list.
 The firm was originally registered just with the states of South Dakota and Minnesota but became registered with the SEC as an investment advisor in 2020.
 The firm also does business as Big Sioux Investments & Insurance.

 Big Sioux Wealth Management Investment Strategy